robertdavidgraham/hunter-dkim/README.md

 signatures fails -- and verification fails.
 It doesn't matter how small.

 Well, except spaces.
-DKIM uses a "relaxed" verification scheme which allows, in certain circumstances, spaces to be added here.
-In theory this could be an issue, but in practice, it's not an issue here.
-It uses "quoted printable" encoding, meaning, there's no place to insert a space.
+DKIM uses a "relaxed" verification scheme which allows, in certain circumstances, spaces to be added.
+In theory this could be an issue, but here.
+This message used the "quoted printable" encoding, meaning, there's no place to insert a space.

 ## FAQ: But GMail's DNS servers no longer provide the public-key